What are Spider Veins?

 Spider veins, technically known as telangiactasias, are unhealthy veins that often form as a result of vein disease deeper within the leg.
 A condition called venous insufficiency causes elevated pressure in veins slightly deeper within the leg, and this high pressure (known as venous hypertension) leads to the development of spider veins.
 When spider veins first appear, they look like a tiny net or web of red, blue, or purple vessels just under the surface of your skin.
-Their benign presence leads many patients to assume they are simply a cosmetic issue.
+Many patients assume they are simply a cosmetic issue.
 However, spider veins may signal an underlying problem that is far more serious.
 Evaluation by a specialized vein doctor will ensure that you receive an accurate diagnosis and the most advanced treatment options available.

 Your veins are responsible for ensuring that once your blood delivers oxygen to your organs and muscles, it returns to the heart.
 Your heart then pumps blood to the lungs, where it gets a fresh supply of oxygen.
 The veins in the lower part of your body have to work especially hard to accomplish this task, because they are fighting against gravity to move blood up to your heart.
 They can defy gravity by relying on a series of one-way valves that open to let blood flow through, then close to prevent blood from trickling back down.
 When the valves are not functioning properly, blood leaks backwards where it tends to pool in your lower extremities.

 The extra blood in your veins puts a lot of pressure on the vessel walls, as well as other valves further down the vein.
 This pressure can quickly damage your ability to circulate blood properly, and as it collects you will start to experience a variety of symptoms that include spider veins.
 This condition is called venous insufficiency.